NxPKG/khulnasoft-docs/content/load-balancing/troubleshooting/common-error-codes/index.md

 ### Solution

-Cloudflare does not allow use of an origin web server hostname that is proxied by Cloudflare.
+Khulnasoft does not allow use of an origin web server hostname that is proxied by Khulnasoft.

 ---